themattmayfield/filemaker-webdirect-record/README.md

 ## Steps to get a users ID into the url to pass to filemaker.
 1. Create a form.
-- Like I said in the Thing to keep in mind section, I will only be using email because I am lazy.
+- like I said in the Thing to keep in mind section, I will only be using email because I am lazy.
-- Very basic example below:
+- here is a very basic example:
 ![login.png](/img/login.png)

+2.